-Her angel collection had been packed and shipped to North Carolina in advance of their move.
-So where did this little cherub come from?
+Her angels had been packed and shipped.
+So where did this tiny cherub come from?

 Better double check the rooms, I thought, walking through the house one last time.
 It was hard to say good-bye to the place we’d called home for so many happy years.